Skip to content

 Then register your router in apps/api/src/spectral_api/main.py:

-from spectral_api.routers import changesets
+from spectral_api.routers.operator import rule_candidates

 Spectral uses layered test markers.
 For a new feature, write at minimum: